-The true colors of the Labrador.
+The true colors of the Labrador Retriever.

 Did you know there is only Yellow, Black and Chocolate Labrador recognized by The Kennel Club.
 A Silver Lab is actually a pale chocolate.
+They are also not permitted in the show ring.

 Originating in NewFoundland in the 1500’s.
 The first Labrador Retrievers became popular as gundogs around the 1800’s and were mostly black.
 Yellow and chocolate were first recorded in the late 1800’s but the silver lab not until the 1950’s.

-They guy we bought Lacy from stated he was trying to get the silver color added to the AKC as a registered color by writing it on her registration papers, so maybe down the road it will be.
+The breeder we bought Lacy from stated he was trying to get the silver color added to the AKC as a registered color by writing it on her registration papers, so maybe down the road it will be.
 We registered her like that but it came back with “Chocolate Labrador Retriever” on the papers.

 Other popular posts: